krausest/js-framework-benchmark/README.md

 * Please don't commit any of the result file webdriver-ts/table.html, webdriver-ts-results/src/results.ts or webdriver-ts-results/table.html.
 I use to run the benchmarks after merging and publish updated (temporary) results.
 * The latest stable chrome can be used regarding web features and language level (babel-preset-env "last 1 chrome versions")
 * The vanillajs implementations and some others include code that try to approximate the repaint duration through javascript code.
 Implemenatations are not required to include that measurement.
 Remember: The real measurements are taken by the automated test driver by examining chrome timeline entries.
-* **Please don't over-optimize.
-Other contributors will review your implementation so beware of discussions ([#521](https://github.com/krausest/js-framework-benchmark/pull/521), [#519](https://github.com/krausest/js-framework-benchmark/pull/519), [#430](https://github.com/krausest/js-framework-benchmark/issues/430)) and rejection if the community finds you cheating.
-When are you safe?**
-  * If the initial rendering is able to render the selection state
-  * The implementation uses only the idiomatic style of its library
-  * If you don't use userland hacks in your implementation like dom manipulations or request animation frame calls
+* **Please don't over-optimize.** This benchmark is most useful if you apply an idiomatic style for the framework you're using.
+We've sharpened the rules what kind of implementation is considered correct and will add notes when an implementations handles things in a way that looks like a shortcut.
+  * The html must be identical with the one created by the refrence implemenation vanillajs.
+It also must include all the aria-hidden attributes.
+Otherwise the implemenation is considered erroneous and will be marked with issue [#634](https://github.com/krausest/js-framework-benchmark/issues/634).
+  * Keyed implementations must pass the `npm isKeyed` test in the test driver otherwise they are erroneous.
+Not that this test might not be sufficient, but just necessary to be keyed.
+There's error [#694](https://github.com/krausest/js-framework-benchmark/issues/694) for such cases.
+  * Using request animation frame calls in client code, especially when applied only for some benchmark operations, is considered bad style and gets note [#796](https://github.com/krausest/js-framework-benchmark/issues/796) applied.
+Note that frameworks are free to choose whether they use RAF of not.
+  * Manual DOM manipulation (like setting the danger class directly on the selected row) lead to some controversial debates.
+Depending on the framework you're using it might be idiomatic style or not.
+In any case it gets note [#772](https://github.com/krausest/js-framework-benchmark/issues/772) applied.
+  * Keeping the selected row on the table is often a bit slower than having a flag on each row whether the row is selected.
+Thus those implemenations get note [#800](https://github.com/krausest/js-framework-benchmark/issues/800).
+  * Explicit event delegation is another area where many discussions came up.
+Implemenations that use explicit event delegation in client code get note [#801](https://github.com/krausest/js-framework-benchmark/issues/801).
+Frameworks themselves are free to use event delegation.

 Tip: If you start with your implementation do not take vanillajs as the reference.
-It violates those rules and serves only as a performance baseline and not as a best practice implementation.
+It uses direct dom manipulation (and thus has note 772) and serves only as a performance baseline but not as a best practice implementation.

 This work is derived from a benchmark that Richard Ayotte published on https://gist.github.com/RichAyotte/a7b8780341d5e75beca7 and adds more framework and more operations.
 Thanks for the great work.